All Episodes

 Don't worry.

-Well, God knows how to do that.
+Well, God knows that.

-Well, after the government invests and nationalizes the auto industry, the Obama administration, out of a sense of compassion, will transfer ownership free of charges, transfer the deed to the United Auto Workers.
+After the government invests and nationalizes the auto industry, the Obama administration, out of a sense of compassion, will transfer ownership free of charges, transfer the deed to the United Auto Workers.

 Today, ladies and gentlemen, the Wall Street Journal has the dirty details.

-55% of Chrysler owned by the United Auto Workers.
+55% of Chrysler owned by the United Autoworkers.

 35% owned by President Obama.

-Uh common shares, which means voting.
+Common shares, which means voting.

 This was so easy to predict.

-For me, he would, of course, it was easy.
+For me, of course it was easy.

 Once I figured out what his plan is to return the nation's wealth to its quote-unquote rightful owners.